Oladipupo-Erinle/US-SUPERSTORE/README.md

 # Profit trend across various months

+Profit trend analysis is vital to uncover fluctuations and patterns in profits over time, allowing us to identify any trends, seasonality, growth, or decline across different months

+To analyze the profit trend across months, I applied the following steps:

-•	Dropped the month column in the row field and the profit column in the values field
+   •	Dropped the months’ field in the row side,

+   •	Dropped the profit in the values field

-•	Used a Pivot chart to clearly visualize the trend with a line chart.
+   •	Used a line chart to visualize with months represented on the x-axis and profit values on the y-axis

 # Insight derived